 By Steve Carbol, Lake & Wetland Management Senior Biologist

 Florida, like a lot of places, has garnered some well-established, clichéd perceptions.
 Florida is such a unique locale within the United States that the list of stereotyped clichés, deeply ingrained and inseparable from our identity as Floridians, has become quite lengthy; copious sunshine, fresh citrus, alligators, swaying palms, Disneyworld, spring breakers, retired seniors, hurricanes, increasingly ridiculous headlines, and the creature some jokingly refer to as our state bird, the mosquito.
 And when it comes to Florida’s mosquitoes, admittedly, the hype is real.
 Sure, Florida has mosquitoes, about 80 native and exotic species in total.
 It’s a state dotted by lakes, crisscrossed by canals, and blessed with year-round, nonstop warm weather.
 Of course, Florida has mosquitoes, and midges too.
-In this installment, we’ll delve into the life of this irritating but amazing little fly and that of its lookalike cousin, the midge, and some practical, eco-friendly strategies to control them both.
+In this installment, we’ll delve into the life of this irritating but amazing little fly and that of its lookalike cousin, the midge, and some practical, eco-friendly midge larvae & mosquito control strategies.

 Midges, Mosquitoes, What’s the Difference?